35. Install RED SCARF Suite Panel

 cp /var/www/panel.example.com/panel-config.php /srv/scripts/redscarfpanel.php

-Then change ownership and permissions for the /srv/scripts/redscarfpanel.php file:
+Then, change ownership and permissions for /srv/scripts/redscarfpanel.php:

 cd /srv/scripts